buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_SensorTypeCO2Sensor.md

 # Pset_SensorTypeCO2Sensor

-A device that senses or detects carbon dioxide.
+A device that senses or detects carbon dioxide.<!-- end of definition -->